-Figure 2: Acute effect of HFD and social isolation for one week on social recognition memory through habituation and dishabituation in the juvenile animal.
-Animals at PND21 were weaned and divided into 4 groups (Social, Isolation, CD, HFD) as described in Figure 1.

-Animals are repeatedly presented with the same conspecific for 4 trials (F1 X 4), the trials are separated by 10 minutes interval.
-On the fifth trial, animals are presented with a novel conspecific.
-Details in 23,28.

-Whereas the Social-CD and Isolation-HFD groups show gradual reduction in exploration of the familiar conspecific over the repeated trials, the Isolation-CD and the Social-HFD maintained enhanced exploration.
-At the Novel trial, where animals are introduced with a novel conspecific the Social-CD and Isolated-HFD showed recovery of exploration (* P<0.001).
+Figure 2: The acute effects of one week of HFD intake and social isolation on SRM measured through habituation and dishabituation in juvenile animals.
+On PND21, animals were weaned and separated into 4 groups as in Figure 1.
+Animals were repeatedly presented with the same conspecific for 4 trials (F1 x 4) separated by 10 min intervals.
+On the fifth trial, animals were presented with a novel conspecific.
+For details, see 23,28.
+While gradual reductions in exploration of the familiar conspecific over repeated trials were observed in the Social-CD and Isolation-HFD groups, the Isolation-CD and the Social-HFD groups maintained enhanced exploration.
+Upon exposure to a novel conspecific, animals in the Social-CD and Isolated-HFD groups exhibited the recovery of exploration (* P<0.001).

-Figure 3: Acute effect of HFD and social isolation for one week on LTP in the mPFC (A) and its average (B).
-Isolation+HFD showed intact LTP, similar to Social-CD animals, whereas the Social-HFD and Isolation-CD showed impaired LTP.
+Figure 3: The acute effects of one week of HFD intake and social isolation on LTP in the mPFC.
+(A) LTP in the indicated groups.
+(B) Average LTP.
+Isolation-HFD animals exhibited intact LTP similar to Social-CD animals, while Social-HFD and Isolation-CD exhibited impaired LTP.

-Figure 4: long-term effects of HFD and social isolation for one week at juvenility on social recognition memory (A) and LTP (B) tested at adulthood.
-Animals at PND21 were weaned and divided into 4 groups as previously described.
-Immediately after the termination of the 7 days, they were placed back in group housing and CD.
-Animals were tested at PND 60.
-(A) Only the Isolation-CD showed impairments in SRM, while all the other groups showed intact memory. *P<0.01.
-(B) Isolation+HFD showed intact LTP, similar to Social-CD animals.
-Interestingly, Isolation-CD showed impaired LTP (100 ±3.6%) and was significantly different from the social-HFD group which showed attenuated levels of potentiation (117.9±2.4%; $ for difference from the Isolation-CD).
-These suggest that the long-term effect of isolation at post-weaning is more severe than HFD.
+Figure 4: The long-term effects of one week of HFD intake and social isolation during the juvenile stage on SRM and LTP tested during adulthood.
+On PND21, animals were weaned and divided into 4 groups as in Figure 1.
+After the 7-day treatment period, they were returned to group housing and CD conditions.
+Testing was performed on PND60.
+(A) Only the Isolation-CD group exhibited impaired SRM at this time point, whereas all the other groups exhibited intact memory. *P<0.01.
+(B) LTP was intact in Isolation-HFD animals, much as in the Social-CD animals.
+Interestingly, the Isolation-CD group exhibited impaired LTP (100 ±3.6%) and differed significantly from the Social-HFD group, which showed attenuated levels of potentiation (117.9±2.4%; $ for difference from the Isolation-CD).
+This suggests that the long-term effect of post-weaning isolation is more severe than the effects of HFD intake.

-As for social isolation in adults, it resulted in deficits in both SRM28 and mPFC-LTP (Figure 5) showing that social isolation, unlike HFD, at adulthood is detrimental.
-Exposure to HFD in isolated adult animals rescued SRM impairments, but only exerted a partial impact on mPFC LTP deficits, suggesting that this combination is more powerful in juveniles.
+Social isolation in adults resulted in the impairment of both SRM28 and mPFC-LTP (Figure 5), suggesting that social isolation, unlike HFD, is detrimental in adulthood.
+Exposure to HFD in isolated adult animals rescued SRM impairment, but only partially reversed mPFC LTP deficits, suggesting that the protective benefits of this combination of stimuli are more potent in juveniles.

-Figure 5: Acute effect of HFD and social isolation for one week on social recognition memory (A) and prefrontal LTP (B) in the adult animal.
-Animals at PND50 were divided into 4 groups according to Housing (Social, Isolation) and Diet (CD, HFD).
-Immediately after the termination of the 7 days they were tested on social recognition memory test or LTP.
-(A) Only the Isolation-CD group was significantly different from the other groups (*P<0.05).
-The Isoaltion+HFD showed intact SRM.
-(B) The Isolation-HFD group showed LTP but attenuated compared to the Social-CD (*P<0.05), however, this group was significantly different from the Isolation-CD and Social HFD (& <0.05), suggesting that HFD does not completely rescue LTP.
+Figure 5: The acute effects of one week of HFD intake and social isolation on SRM and prefrontal LTP in adult animals.
+On PND50, animals were divided into the same four groups detailed in Figure 1.
+After the 7-day diet and housing treatment period was complete, animals were subjected to SRM (A) or LTP (B) testing.
+(A) Only the SRM of animals in the Isolation-CD group differed significantly from that of animals in the other groups (*P<0.05).
+SRM was intact in the Isolation-HFD group.
+(B) The Isolation-HFD group exhibited LTP that was attenuated compared to the Social-CD group (*P<0.05), although LTP in this group still differed significantly from the Isolation-CD and Social-HFD groups (& P<0.05), suggesting that HFD does not completely rescue LTP in adults exposed to social isolation.